MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-about.md

 To use the Power BI add-in for PowerPoint, you must have access to the Office add-in store, or the add-in must be available to you as an [admin managed add-in](/microsoft-365/admin/manage/centralized-deployment-of-add-ins).

 To be able to view live Power BI data in PowerPoint, you must be signed into a Power BI account and have a Power BI Pro license as well as access to the data.
-If the data is located in a Premium capacity, a Free license is sufficient.
+If the Power BI report is located in a Premium capacity, a Free license is sufficient.

 ## Security